 In that regard, it may be the perfect acquisition, given our country’s huge appetite for beefy engines.

-The Mercedes-Benz X-Class hit UK dealerships in December 2017, but it is currently only available with Renault-Nissan’s 2.3-litre engine from the Nissan Navara.
-Available in power ratings of 161bhp (X220D) and 188bhp (X250D), the current outputs fail to produce hair-raising results, partly due to the colossal 2.2 tonne kerbweight.
+The Mercedes-Benz X-Class hit UK dealerships in December 2017 but, for the first nine months, was only available with Renault-Nissan’s 2.3-litre engine from the Nissan Navara.
+Available in power ratings of 161bhp (X220D) and 188bhp (X250D), the 2.3-litre outputs fail to produce hair-raising results, partly due to the colossal 2.2-tonne kerb weight.